Track: Quality Aspects in Process Improvement and Assessment

 - Andreas Nehfort, Nehfort IT-Consulting KG , Austria

-Karol Frühauf is co-founder of INFOGEM AG in Switzerland, since 1987 consulting in the field of software project and quality management (http://www.infogem.ch).
-He worked 12 years for BBC Brown Boveri & Cie and helped since 1987 many companies to improve their processes and products.
+Karol Frühauf is co-founder of INFOGEM AG in Switzerland, since 1987 consulting in the field of software project and quality management, software requirements engineering and test mamagement.
+He worked 12 years for BBC Brown Boveri & Cie in the area of power system control in different positions and helped since 1987 as consultant many companies to measurasbly improve their processes and software products.
 He co-authored two books and is a frequent speaker, tutor and teacher in the field of software engineering.
-His main interests are test and quality management and requirements engineering.